-Use the space below to provide any additional details, including footnotes to the table above:
+Any additional material details, including footnotes to the table are below:

 4) Issuer's Business, Products and Services

 The purpose of this section is to provide a clear description of the issuer's current operations.
 Ensure that these descriptions are updated on the Company's Profile on www.otcmarkets.com).